MikCas/GenTbD/README.md

 3. **Tracker**: Updates and manages tracks based on detected objects.

 ### 1. Video Processor
 The `VideoProcessor` class handles video input, processes frames sequentially, and applies the detection and tracking system to each frame.
 It can work with video files or live streams.
-The video processor executed frame-by-frame, to continue to the next frame press `c`, to quit the program press `q`.
+The video processor executed frame-by-frame, to continue to the next frame press `a`, to quit the program press `q`.

 - `process()`: Runs the corresponding process method - START VIDEO PROCESSING
 - `process_video()`: Processes video file frame-by-frame.